thehalfspace/dotfiles2/README.md

 - For a linux system, go to the `install_dependencies.sh` and install stuff as relevant to your system.
 For mac with homebrew, you can just do `sh install_dependencies.sh`.
 - Create symlinks: run `sh symlink.sh`.
 - Open any file with vim and run `:PlugInstall` to install vim plugins.
+- Open a new tmux session and use `Ctrl-a Shift+U` to install/update tmux plugins.
 - You should be all set.